MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsOnlineDialInConferencingUser.md

 ## SYNOPSIS

-> [!NOTE]
-> The AllowPSTNOnlyMeetings, ResetConferenceId, and ConferenceId parameters will be deprecated on Jan 31, 2022.
-To allow Teams meeting participants joining via the PSTN to bypass the lobby, use the AllowPSTNUsersToBypassLobby of the [Set-CsTeamsMeetingPolicy cmdlet](Set-CsTeamsMeetingPolicy.md).
-The capabilities associated with the ResetConferenceId and ConferenceId parameters are no longer supported.

 Use the `Set-CsOnlineDialInConferencingUser` cmdlet to modify the properties of a user that has been enabled for Microsoft's audio conferencing service.

 ## SYNTAX